Time to Serve the Tea

 TRI was one of nine national tea collections that participated in the Crop Trust-led development of the Global Strategy for the Conservation and Use of Tea Genetic Resources, which examined the state of tea diversity conservation around the world, and made recommendations for the future.

-“I believe all tea-producing countries should be sharing their genetic material,” Dr. Ranatunga said, in conversation with Luis Salazar of the Crop Trust.
+“I believe all tea-producing countries should be sharing their genetic material,” Dr. Ranatunga said.
 “This Global Strategy will, I hope, lead to a movement that helps us all.”

 We are also looking at abiotic stress tolerance.
 Drought has become a serious problem in some parts of the country.
 Plus, it’s hard to find skilled workers to harvest tea, so growers are seeking varieties suitable for mechanical harvesting.
 So we have begun to screen our germplasm in search of these traits.

 We have also started a new breeding program to develop specialty tea cultivars.
 Some of these are white teas, others are purple teas; some are high-anthocyanin or high-polyphenol teas.
 We are obtaining all this material from our collection.